cytopia/devilbox/README.md

 ![Intranet Email](doc/img/04_intranet_emails.png "Intranet Home")

-## License

-[MIT License](LICENSE.md)

 ## Contributing

+Contributers are welcome in any way.

+First of all, if you like the project, please **do star it**.
+Starring is an important measurement to see the number of active users and better allows me to organize my time and effort I can put into this project.

+Secondly, please **do report all bugs**.
+This will not only help you get your problem fixed, but also help others as they might encounter the same.

+And last but not least, you can also get actively involved. **Do clone the project** and start improving whatever you think is useful.
 There is quite a lot todo and planned.
 If you like to contribute, view [CONTRIBUTING.md](CONTRIBUTING.md) and [ROADMAP](https://github.com/cytopia/devilbox/issues/23).

-Contributors will be credited within the intranet and on the github page.
+Major contributors will be credited within the intranet and on the github page.

+## License

+[MIT License](LICENSE.md)